Metropolis-Hastings transition kernel couplings: Introduction

-With these results in hand, we turn to the maximal couplings of the MH transition kernel, which are sometimes called greedy couplings \citep{aldous1995reversible, hayes2005general}, one-step maximal couplings \citep{reutter1995general, hayes2003non, kartashov2013maximal}, or step-by-step maximal couplings \citep{pillai2019mixing} of the associated Markov chains.
-These couplings do not usually achieve the fastest meeting times allowed by the coupling inequality, but they provide a valuable reference point for further analysis.
-Extending the results described above, we fully characterize such couplings in terms of the properties of the associated proposal and acceptance couplings.
-We also resolve an open question of \citet{OLeary2020} on the structure of maximal transition kernel couplings and their relationship with maximal couplings of the proposal distributions.
+With the above results in hand, we turn to maximal couplings of the MH transition kernel, which are sometimes called greedy couplings~\citep{aldous1995reversible, hayes2005general}, one-step maximal couplings~\citep{reutter1995general, hayes2003non, kartashov2013maximal}, or step-by-step maximal couplings~\citep{pillai2019mixing} of the associated Markov chains.
+While these couplings do not typically achieve the fastest meeting times allowed by the coupling inequality, they often perform well and serve as a valuable reference point for further analysis.
+Building on the results described above, we characterize maximal couplings in terms of the properties of the associated proposal and acceptance couplings.
+We also resolve an open question of~\citet{OLeary2020} on the structure of maximal transition kernel couplings and their relationship with maximal couplings of the proposal distributions.

-We note that all of our results hold for simple MH algorithms as well as refinements such as Hamiltonian Monte Carlo \citep{Duane:1987, Neal1993, neal2011mcmc}, the Metropolis-adjusted Langevin algorithm \citep{roberts1996exponential}, and particle MCMC \citep{andrieu:doucet:holenstein:2010}.
-They also hold on both continuous and discrete state spaces, `lazy' implementations where the proposal distribution is not absolutely continuous with respect to the base measure, and methods like Barker's algorithm \citep{Barker1965} where the acceptance rate function differs from the usual MH form.
-Thus, our characterization of kernel couplings and maximal kernel couplings applies to most Markov chains which involve a sequence of proposal and acceptance steps.
+We note that our results hold for simple MH algorithms as well as refinements such as Hamiltonian Monte Carlo~\citep{Duane:1987, Neal1993, neal2011mcmc}, the Metropolis-adjusted Langevin algorithm \citep{roberts1996exponential}, and particle MCMC~\citep{andrieu:doucet:holenstein:2010}.
+They also hold on both continuous and discrete state spaces, and for `lazy' implementations where the proposal distribution is not absolutely continuous with respect to the base measure.
+Finally, they hold for methods like Barker's algorithm~\citep{Barker1965} where the acceptance rate function differs from the usual MH form.
+Thus our characterizations of kernel couplings and maximal kernel couplings apply to most Markov chains which involve a sequence of proposal and acceptance steps.